divyanatekar08/sentinel2-firms-lora-wildfire-detection/README.md

 ## Motivation

-Wildfires are increasing in frequency and intensity due to climate change, drought conditions, and expanding urban-wildland interfaces.
+Wildfires continue to increase in frequency and severity due to climate change, drought conditions, and expanding urban-wildland interfaces.

 Traditional monitoring systems rely heavily on thermal anomaly alerts and manual interpretation.
 This project explores whether satellite imagery combined with parameter-efficient deep learning can automatically identify wildfire-related spatial patterns and generate geospatial wildfire probability maps.